alexbispo/app-horas-on-rails/README.md

 # App Horas

 This is my Ruby on Rails version of the App Horas, an web app to control work hours.
-I like implement this app whenever I start lerning new tecnologies.
+I like implement this app whenever I start lerning new technologies.

 MVP: